rodluger/planetplanet/scripts/README.md

 ## flower

-Computes a mutual transit among four planets with longitudes of ascending node at right angles to each other:
+Computes and plots a hypothetical mutual transit among four planets with longitudes of ascending node at right angles to each other:

 <p align='center'><img src="../img/flower.gif" width="400"/></p>